Stability of 2-Parameter Persistent Homology: Introduction

 We show that \cref{Thm:Degree_Rips_Stab} is tight, in the sense that if the constant $3$ appearing in the definition of $\gamma^{\delta}$ is made any smaller, then neither statement of the theorem holds; see \cref{Prop:Degree_Tightness}.
 We also observe in \cref{Rmk:Discontinuity} that the degree filtrations are discontinuous with respect to the relevant metrics on point clouds and bifiltrations.
 Thus, \cref{Thm:Degree_Rips_Stab} is far weaker than the corresponding results for subdivision bifiltrations.

-Our final theoretical result is an application of the stability theory developed here.
-We prove a consistency theorem, i.e., a law of large numbers: For $\X$ any separable metric probability space, we show that the subdivision-\v Cech bifiltration of an i.i.d. sample of $\X$ converges almost surely in the homotopy interleaving distance to a bifiltration constructed directly from $\X$, as the sample size tends to $\infty$. \cref{Thm:Cech_Convergence} gives the precise statement.
-This result is a straightforward consequence of \cref{Thm:Measure_Stability} and a standard result about the convergence of empirical measures.
+Our final theoretical result, a law of large numbers for subdivision-\v Cech bifiltrations, is an application of the stability theory developed here: We show that for $\X$ any separable metric probability space, the subdivision-\v Cech bifiltration of an i.i.d. sample of $\X$ converges almost surely in the homotopy interleaving distance to a bifiltration constructed directly from $\X$, as the sample size tends to $\infty$. \cref{Thm:Cech_Convergence} gives the precise statement.

 \begin{remark} \cref{Thm:Multicover_and_Subdivision_Cech_Stability,Thm:Degree_Rips_Stab} also admit ``unnormalized'' variants which make no finiteness assumptions on the data; see \cref{Rem:Unnormalized_Results}. \end{remark}